seedstack/website/content/getting-started/project-templates/rest.md

 ---

 A REST micro-service project is an executable JAR module embedding the Undertow Web server.
 It is intended to only contain backend Java classes to provide a REST API.
-It is the ideal template for lightweight REST micro-services.
+It is the ideal template for lightweight REST micro-services.<!--more-->

 # Creation